 But the truth is, we really can’t do it all alone.

-On New Year’s Eve, just a few minutes before the ball drops, I scanned the crowd to see what the anticipation of 2018 and the beginning of a New Year looked like.
+On New Year’s Eve, just a few minutes before the ball dropped, I scanned the crowd to see what the anticipation of 2019 and the beginning of a New Year looked like.
 The vision is not at all what one might think.
 Instead of watching a group of young revelers imbibing and causing security/police to be extra cautious, I saw a real mix of people at different ages and stages of their lives.
 Young partners in their 20s and 30s, mothers and fathers who brought their young children for the experience, grandparents who came on their own or with their families.
 The sea of people who wait with expectancy for the ball to drop and for the New Year to begin is not at all one dimensional.
 There were friends together, families holding each other – eager with anticipation, people in their 40s and 50s looking towards the New Year, older folks in their 70s and 80s who clutch onto each other with love and expectancy, looking towards the change into the New Year with hope and faith and…love.

 These were the constants that everyone shared: faith, hope and love.
 You could see it on their faces.
 There is a potpourri of races, religions, ages, socioeconomic classes, genders and political affiliations.
 Nobody cared how old the other person was, where they came from or who they were kissing at midnight.
 Nobody even cared about the weight they said they were going to lose in the last New Year!
 Everyone only had three things on their mind: faith, hope and love.
 It was a magical and eye-opening moment, trumped only by that moment after the ball dropped when everyone in the sea of people engaged in an embrace and kiss.
 The hope and faith was palpable.
 The love was overflowing.
 You could feel it.
 You could taste it.
 It truly was magical.